 The IUPUI Summer Bridge Program is a two-week program for incoming first-year students held in August before fall classes begin.
 Students are divided into groups of 25 based on their interest in pursuing a particular major or in exploring various major options.
 Summer Bridge participants establish networks for success with faculty, advisors, student mentors, and librarians; make friends with other students; learn about college-level expectations for reading and writing; receive individualized support for math; begin connecting with a school and major; become acquainted with the campus; and gain experience in using instructional technology.

-For more information, please visit https://bridge.uc.iupui.edu or e-mail ucbridge@iupui.edu.
+For more information, please e-mail ucbridge@iupui.edu.